sfladager/COINFINDER/README.md

       }
     }, 1000)
   }

 ```
-The choosePosition function chooses a random cell that borders the current cell and choose one of the cells that does not contain class ‘walls’ or ‘enemyHome’.
-I had to add a conditional here to check if an enemy has captured the punk and apply the endRound function which also clears the timers.
+The choosePosition function (displayed below) chooses a random cell that borders the current cell and chooses one of the cells that does not contain class ‘walls’ or ‘enemyHome’.
+Conditional logic was added here to check if an enemy has captured the punk and apply the endRound function which also clears the timers.
 I didn’t have this check here initially, and the game kept crashing because the while loop would run infinitely when the enemies were put back home.
-This solved the problem.
+The conditional check solved the problem.

 ```

 function choosePosition(ghost) {
     let randPosition = Math.floor(Math.random() * directionsArr.length)
     let nextMove = ghost + directions[directionsArr[randPosition]]